phenri/lichess-bot/readme.md

 ## Usage

 You need Python and [Stockfish](http://Stockfishchess.org/) installed.
-Make sure Stockfish is in your $PATH.
+Make sure Stockfish is in your `$PATH`.
 Run the websocket server:

     python server.py

 Next, install hook.js onto the game page using Greasemonkey or userscripts or whatever.
-Just install it onto en.lichess.org/*.
-Alternately, a little hack you can use if you just want to test out lichess-bot is to run this one-line Bash mini-web-server:
+Just install it onto `en.lichess.org/*`.
+Alternatively, a little hack you can use if you just want to test out lichess-bot is to run this one-line Bash web-server:

     while true; do { echo -e 'HTTP/1.1 200 OK\r\n'; cat hook.js; } | nc -l 8080; done